Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Introduction

 \textbf{Second}, another challenge with PET image denoising is the high variation of image noise levels among patients, especially when dealing with multi-center, cross-scanner dataset.
-The noise level in PET images can be affected by various factors, including but not limited to: \emph{(1)} Variations of post tracer injection acquisition start time. \emph{(2)} Occasional tracer injection infiltration in some patients, causing the tracer to accumulate at the injection location, resulting in high image noise in the body. \emph{(3)} The variation of patient's BMI and associated weight-based tracer injection protocols. \emph{(4)} Different hospitals using scanners with varying sensitivities have different total scan times for patients. \emph{(5)} Variations of excretion into the urinary bladder.
+The noise level in PET images can be affected by various factors, including, but not limited to: \emph{(1)} Variations of post tracer injection acquisition start time. \emph{(2)} Occasional tracer injection infiltration in some patients, which causes the tracer to accumulate at the injection location, resulting in high image noise in the body. \emph{(3)} The variation of patient's BMI and associated weight-based tracer injection protocols. \emph{(4)} Different hospitals using scanners with varying sensitivities have different total scan times for patients. \emph{(5)} Variations of excretion into the urinary bladder.
 Higher excretion would also result in higher noise in other parts of the image.
-All these factors result in variability of noise levels in the reconstructed images.
+All of these factors result in variability of the noise levels in the reconstructed images.
 Therefore, a method to adaptively denoise images with varying noise levels is desirable.
 However, previously proposed methods mentioned above have limited generalizability to different noise levels.
-A network trained on one noise level often fails to produce high-quality reconstructions on other noise levels \cite{xie_unified_2023}.
-To address this problem, we previously proposed to combine multiple U-net-based \cite{ronneberger_u-net_2015} sub-networks with varying denoising power to generate optimal results for any input noise levels \cite{xie_unified_2023}.
-However, training multiple sub-networks requires tedious data pre-processing and long training time.
-The testing time also linearly increases with the number of sub-networks.
+A network trained on one noise level often fails to produce high-quality reconstructions on other noise levels.

 \textbf{Third}, different from other imaging modalities, PET was developed as a quantitative tool, being recognized as providing an objective, and more accurate measure for prognosis and response monitoring purposes than visual inspection alone \cite{boellaard_standards_2009}.
-However, our experimental results showed that, although standard diffusion models (DDPM \cite{ho2020denoising}, DDIM\cite{song_denoising_2022}) produce visually appealing images, they typically fail to maintain accurate quantification and produced images with biased tracer uptake.
-Specifically, the tracer distribution in the entire image change after diffusion models.
+However, our experimental results showed that although standard diffusion models (DDPM \cite{ho2020denoising}, DDIM\cite{song_denoising_2022}) produce visually appealing images, they typically fail to maintain accurate quantification and produced images with biased tracer uptake.
+Specifically, the tracer distribution in the entire image changes after diffusion models.
 This issue is more severe in whole-body PET scans since the tracer uptake could vary significantly among organs.